fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 * **MDM features**: to use the VPP integration, you must first enable MDM features in Fleet.
 See the [MDM setup guide](https://fleetdm.com/docs/using-fleet/mdm-setup) for instructions on enabling MDM features.
 * **Teams**: Apps can only be added to a specific Team.
 You can manage teams by selecting your avatar in the top navigation and then **Settings > Teams**.
 (Note: Apps can also be added to the 'No Team' team, which contains hosts not assigned to any other team.)

+> As of Fleet 4.55.0, there is a [known issue](https://github.com/fleetdm/fleet/issues/20686) that uninstalled or deleted VPP apps will continue to show a status of `installed`.

 ## Accessing the VPP configuration

 1. **Navigate to the VPP integration settings page**: Click your avatar on the far right of the main navigation menu, and then **Settings > Integrations > "Volume Purchasing Program (VPP)."**